-- Utilize your Emergency Plan
+- Utilize your Emergency Plan.

-- Notify the numbers listen on your plan, the local vets, shelters and the company your pet is registered to that your pet has been lost.
-Check back in daily, often these points of contact will be the first to know if someone has brought your pet in looking for their owner.
+- Notify the numbers on your plan, the local vets, shelters, and the company your pet is registered to have lost your pet.
+Check back in daily; these contact points will often be the first to know if someone has brought your pet to them or is lost.

-- Make Posters with a picture and your animals name on it.
 This will help a good Samaritan call over your pet if they are trying to capture them to return them home.

 Offer a reward in the ad, don’t state how much and your phone number.
 This will help encourage people to return your pet to you and you can decide later how much to offer as a reward.
 You can also place a “LOST” ad in your local newspaper if you still haven’t found them the following morning.